 Play is Hope is inspired by the performance-based approach to development and learning of the East Side Institute for Group and Short Term Psychotherapy and All Stars Project, Inc .
 It is growing with the support of an international network of local organizers connected with the Performing the World community.

-Play is Hope in partnership with East Side Institute and the Performing the World community, initiated on the 4th of March 2017 Creating Community Across Borders , a series of synchronised performance events that brought together online more than 150 people across 13 countries.
+Play is Hope in partnership with East Side Institute and the Performing the World community, initiated on the 4th of March 2017 Creating Community Across Borders , a series of synchronised performance events that brought together online 200 people across 12 countries.

-In April 2017 two young people from Syria chose to take their lives in camps in Athens and Chios.
-Our co-organizers who are now relocated in Europe suggested to come back to the camps in Greece and help the people who are still waiting and asked if our international friends can help us do differently than our governments decide.
+Inspired by this activity our co-organizers who are now relocated in Europe suggested to come back in Greece and help the people who are still waiting in the camps and asked if our international friends can help us do differently than our governments decide.